-This report provides an update on progress towards delivering the Capital Programme 2016/17 at the end of September 2016.
+This report provides Cabinet with an update on progress towards delivering the Capital Programme 2016/17 at the end of September 2016.

-The report outlines changes which will reduce the 2016/17 Capital Programme to £38.1 million and which will be referred to Cabinet and Council.
-This takes into account re-profiling identified during both the 2015/16 final accounts process, latest reviews of the current year and additional grant funding notified to the Council.
+The report recommends Cabinet approves the 2016/17 Capital Programme of £38.1 million which takes into account re-profiling identified during both the 2015/16 final accounts process, latest reviews of the current year and additional grant funding notified to the Council.
 The expenditure to date is £10.6 million.